 The Exo Support Teams are now located in both Australia and New Zealand, allowing a greater timespan in which we can offer support, and more flexibility on public holiday coverage.

 The backlog of Exo support cases has been reduced from 703 this time last year, to 445 cases today.
 Our new recruits are rapidly getting up to speed with the products, and are providing better client experience every day.
 With a continued focus on lowering the number of outstanding cases, this will allow us to concentrate on increasing knowledge in the team, and consequently providing better customer service.

-We look forward to our Net Promoter Score being the highest in the channel.
-That is our goal.
+As an ambitious goal, we look forward to our Net Promoter Score being the highest in the channel.

 Single Touch Payroll